Third order fiducial predictions for Drell-Yan at the LHC

 Despite this outstanding progress, the accurate description of experimental data is challenged by the presence of fiducial selection cuts in the measurements, whose inclusion in theoretical calculations can potentially compromise the stability of the perturbative expansion~\cite{Klasen:1995xe,Harris:1997hz,Frixione:1997ks,Salam:2021tbm}.
 An initial estimate of the \ntlo \dy cross section with an account of experimental cuts was presented in Refs.~\cite{Camarda:2021ict,Camarda:2021jsw} using the \mbox{$q_T$-subtraction formalism}~\cite{Catani:2007vq}, albeit without a complete assessment of the theoretical and methodological uncertainties.
-The conclusions of the above study are discussed in detail in the supplementary material to this letter~\cite{supplemental}.
+The conclusions of the above study are discussed in detail in Appendix.

 In this letter, we present state-of-the-art predictions both for the fiducial \dy cross section and for differential distributions of the final-state leptons.
 We exploit this calculation to carry out, for the first time, a thorough study of the robustness of these theory predictions in the presence of different sets of fiducial cuts.
 We also present a detailed analysis of the reliability of the computational method adopted, and show that reaching a robust control over the involved systematic uncertainties requires an excellent stability of the numerical calculation in deep infrared kinematic regimes.